 - Is the time spent on social media as a whole worth the investment?
 By what magnitude?

 Through social media analytics, you can determine whether to scale up your social media efforts or whether to focus your attention elsewhere.
-Social media has a tendency to suck up our time, but it also has the ability to allow us to foster goodwill and connect with others in ways that we might not be able to in other capacities.
+Social media tends to suck up our time, but it also can allow us to foster goodwill and connect with others in ways that we might not be able to in other capacities.

-There are other tools out there that will email you reports of your social media effectiveness, typically combining the stats from a number of services.
+There are other tools out there that will email you reports of your social media effectiveness, typically combining the stats from several services.
 The service that I’m currently using for this is SumAll:

 Sumall emails you weekly data for the prior week, and how that compares to the week before that: